 In the last definition, I would hope that the issues be self-evident at this point.

-There are a vast number of racist connotations in the portion deeming it “primitive, savage, and uncivilized“- mostly in that those qualities are often attributed, negatively, to non-white ethnicities- especially those who are still Nomadic in nature, still existing Indigenous populations, etc.
+There is a vast number of connotations in the portion deeming it “primitive, savage, and uncivilized“- mostly in that those qualities are often attributed, negatively, to non-white ethnicities- especially those who are still Nomadic in nature, still existing Indigenous populations, etc.

-The fact of the matter is that these definitions are no longer relevant and the problems they cause are greater than the worth of continuing to define Paganism by them and so I promote the idea that we, as a community at large, begin to implement a new definition that would suit us better as our community grows, expands, and evolves.
+The fact of the matter is that these definitions are no longer relevant and the problems they cause are greater than the worth of continuing to define Paganism by them.

 - Plants, inanimate objects, and natural phenomena have souls- though usually it pertains mostly to plants, animals, rocks, and other natural non-man made objects;